 In fact, if your home heating system runs on heating oil, it’s 130 times more likely to give off health-related air pollutants like sulfur than natural gas heaters (1).
 Oil furnaces aren’t great for your air quality.
 But natural gas safety can be a concern, too.

 Even if you have a few years left in your heating and cooling system, if your home’s air quality is suffering or if your AC or furnace smells regularly when it’s on, it’s time to make the switch to a cleaner, healthier HVAC system, like an electric air-source heat pump.

 #3: You’re spending quite a bit on HVAC repairs.

 Regular maintenance and the occasional HVAC system repair is a normal part of home appliance upkeep.

-But if you’re regularly spending cash on high-dollar repairs for your heater or air conditioner (or your AC isn’t working as well as it should), it’s in your best interest (and the best interest of your bank account) to invest those funds in a replacement instead.
+But if you’re regularly spending cash on high-dollar repairs for your heater or air conditioner (or your AC isn’t working as well as it should), it’s in your best interest—and the best interest of your bank account—to invest those funds in a replacement instead.

 #4: You’re not comfortable in your own home.